NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Academic services

-- Member of the postdoc application selection committee at L2IT (2021)
+- Chair of the postdoc application selection committee at L2IT (2021)
-- Member of the PhD application selection committee at L2IT (2021)
+- Chair of the PhD application selection committee at L2IT (2021)
 - Member of the PhD application review committee at the AEI Potsdam (from 2019 to 2021)
 - Organizer of the weekly seminars in the Astrophysical and Cosmological Relativity division at the AEI Potsdam (form 2017 to 2020)